-With its perfectly moist texture, super soft crumb, and brown sugar notes throughout, this is the best-ever (AND easiest!) zucchini bread recipe.
-The recipe is easily adaptable to mini loaf pans, and the batter can be used for zucchini bread muffins too, too.
+With its perfectly moist texture, super-soft crumb, and brown-sugar notes throughout, this is the best-ever (AND easiest!) zucchini bread recipe.
+The recipe is easily adaptable to mini loaf pans or muffins, and many readers have had success using gluten-free flour.
+See comments below!

 Just baked zucchini bread.

 Finally, The Kitchn, a favorite website, declared this recipe the best in a contest with four widely adored zucchini bread recipes.
-I hope you love it, too.
+I know you’ll love it, too.

 PS: ALL the zucchini recipes right here → Zucchini